parlaynu/hue-utilities/README.md

 # Philips Hue Lighting System - Utilities

-This repository is a system for listening to events from a Philips Hue bridge and logging those events into an influxdb time series database.
-It captures a wide range of events from the system including things like lights being turned on and off, motion detection from the motion sensors as well as temperature and ambient light levels.
+This repository has some utilities to help tame a hue lighting system.
+Apart from getting general information about your bridge and devices, it can do two things:

+* configure lights to remain off on poweron regardless of anything else
+* monitor the system for events and optionally log to an influxdb database

+The 'stay-off on poweron no matter what' configuration seems to have disappeared from the app.
+At least, I can't get it to work so I wrote the 'silent-light.py' tool to do it via the API.
+Note that this might change on updates so you might still get caught out.

-The system uses zeroconf to locate the bridge - if you app can find the bridge on your network, then these utilties will as well.
+The system uses zeroconf to locate the bridge - if your app can find the bridge on your network, then these utilties will as well.

 There are also some helper tools to register applications and create configuration files and also